bzidler/cosmiccheerleader/content/homepage/services.md

 ## Energy forecasts, random animal videos, uplifting content

 Look at the picture of confused Alice (by Arthur Rackham).
-I can help to clarify your thoughs and reorder the cards of your life
+I can help to clarify your thoughts and reorder the cards of your life

 ![Let us get started on a clean slate](images/Alice_cards.jpg)